Last updated on April 2, 2026

 Teferi's Protection

 Teferi's Protection in Commander is like the white Cyclonic Rift.
-Few spells in MTG allow you to do what this card does, which is simply to phase out for a turn.
+As Magic's most powerful phasing card and one of the best white instants ever printed, few spells in MTG allow you to do what Teferi's Protection does, which is simply to phase out for a turn.
 That means you and all permanents you control are protected, be it from a combo, an attack, or a sweeper (including a Cyclonic Rift).

 #9.
 Mana Drain